AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/flow-step-service.md

 ## Statistiques de service {#service-statistics}

 Le journal des statistiques de service regroupe les résultats des appels et des rappels pour chaque service.
-Ils sont regroupés par heure, niveau (bloc ou enregistrement) et code, et fournissent les décomptes et le message de journal le plus récent pour chaque code reçu.
-Ce tableau de bord est principalement conçu pour faciliter la surveillance de l’intégrité des services.
+They are grouped by time, level (chunk or record), and code, and provide counts and the most recent log message for each code received.
+This dashboard is principally designed to aid in monitoring service health.